trusslab/megamind/README.md

 After seeing this you can use the lower pane to insert your commands.
 You first need to press 's' followed by Enter key.
 Then you can type your command followed by Enter key.
 For example you can type "what time is it" to check if the Alexa device is up and running.
-Please note that for multi-turn conversations, you should not press 's' before each of your commands, when the Alexa (upper left pane) goes to "listenning state) the MegaMind text API, automatically asks you to insert your next command.
+Please note that for multi-turn conversations, you should not press 's' before each of your commands, when the Alexa (upper left pane) goes to "listening" state) the MegaMind text API, automatically asks you to insert your next command.

 ### Test MegaMind's extensios
 To show how MegaMind's extensions work in action, we enabled 3 simple extensions by default.
-A discarder that discards purchase related utterances.
-A sanitizer which redacts first name of a family members ( in this example, alex, steve and julia), and a companion extension which enables secure conversation with its companion skill.
+A discarder that discards purchase-related utterances.
+A sanitizer that redacts first name of family members ( in this example, alex, steve and julia), and a companion extension which enables secure conversation with its companion skill.
-We also enabled two beta Alexa skills in our Alexa account to facilitate testing this extensions.
-First one is 'repeat conversation' which simply repeat whatever you say after the keyword 'repeat'.
-Second one is 'confidential conversation' which echos whatever you say, but uses MegaMind enabled secure channel (It sends and recevies encrypted messages hidden from AVS).
+We also enabled two beta Alexa skills in our Alexa account to facilitate testing these extensions.
+The first one is 'repeat conversation' which simply repeats whatever you say after the keyword 'repeat'.
+The second one is 'confidential conversation' which echos whatever you say, but uses MegaMind enabled secure channel (It sends and recieves encrypted messages hidden from AVS).

-You can try following commands to test some features of MegaMind. ( -your cmds,  +skill's responses)
+You can try the following commands to test some features of MegaMind. ( -your cmds,  +skill's responses)

 ```bash
 - open repeat conversation